 LIFE INSURANCE AND ANNUITIES

-Reardon Scanlon Vodola Barnes’s attorneys have represented life insurance companies throughout the United States in business and regulatory matters and litigation ranging from routine to high stakes litigation.
+Reardon Scanlon Vodola Barnes’s attorneys have represented life insurance companies throughout the United States and have obtained favorable results in business and regulatory matters and litigation ranging from routine to high-stakes litigation.

-We have handled a diverse range of life insurance matters involving interpleader, bad faith, fraud, STOLI and insurable interest, unclaimed property, reinstatement, beneficiary disputes, breach, rescission, incontestability, and replacement and suitability.
+We have successfully handled a diverse range of life insurance matters involving bad faith, fraud, insurable interest, unclaimed property, reinstatement, beneficiary disputes, breach, rescission, incontestability, interpleader, and replacement and suitability.
 Our attorneys have also represented insurers in rogue agent cases involving improper sales practices, unfair trade practices, and vanishing premium claims.

-The firms’s attorneys have significant experience with group benefits litigation and ERISA claims litigation, as well as insurance company insolvency disputes, and guaranty associations.
-RSVB acts as national coordinating counsel to numerous insurers in matters involving secondary insurance market litigation.
+The firm’s attorneys have significant experience with group benefits litigation and ERISA claims litigation, as well as insurance company insolvency disputes, and guaranty associations.
+We act as national coordinating counsel to numerous insurers in matters involving secondary insurance market litigation.

 - Defended against nationwide class action involving allegations of wrongdoing in connection with the marketing and sale of certain annuity products, where the litigation grew to be one of the largest class actions against an insurance company, implicating over 400,000 policies, and which, after a three-week trial, resulted in defense verdict finding that the insurer’s conduct had not caused loss or damage to any class member.